David-RM/blokblok/README.md

 This is the first game I tried to make.
 It's a silly testing ground and not to be taken seriously.

-It can be played at https://david-rm.github.io/blokblok/
+It can be played at https://david-rm.github.io/blokblok/.
+Use 'a' and 'd' to move.
+Hold 'space' while moving to jump.

 ## Overview